joleuger/vuinputd/docs/DESIGN.md

 ## 1. Introduction

-This project provides a safe, general-purpose way to run [Sunshine](https://github.com/LizardByte/Sunshine) and other applications that use `/dev/uinput` **inside containers** — including `systemd-nspawn`, Docker, LXC, Podman, and similar runtimes.
+This project provides a safe, general-purpose way to run [Sunshine](https://github.com/LizardByte/Sunshine), Steam Input, and other applications that use `/dev/uinput` **inside containers** — including `systemd-nspawn`, Docker, LXC, Podman, and similar runtimes.

 Applications like Sunshine require creating virtual input devices (`/dev/uinput`) for keyboards, mice, and controllers.
 Naively bind-mounting `/dev/uinput` from the host into a container breaks isolation: a container could create devices visible to other containers or even the host, leading to unwanted input injection and security risks.